siddharaj123/Research-Form/README.md

 # Research-Form
 My first project implementing basic skills of HTML/CSS and Javascript Form Validation.
+The goal was to practice forms, basic css, data validation, data collection, and events in JavaScript.

 The Implemented Code for this project is in researchServer -> public